 All you need to do is change your colour palette!

-Here’s one we made earlier…
+And here’s one we made earlier…

 For more inspiration for art and craft projects read our blog Classroom Art Projects Inspired by Children’s Books.

-After you have read and discussed this picture book, ask your students to write a character profile of Jane.
+So, after you have read and discussed this picture book, ask your students to write a character profile of Jane.
 This activity encourages students to focus on the power of characterisation when creating texts.
 Use our Free Download: Detailed Character Profile Worksheet to help your students to organise their ideas.

 Your students will love to create their own poems by adapting the language features of All I Want for Christmas is Rain.
 The presentation of rhyming couplets in this picture book lends itself well to writing simple poetry that includes rhythm and rhyme.